FinOps Center

 Stop losing MAP credits to tagging gaps and billing confusion.

-FinOps Center tracks every eligible resource through its MAP lifecycle — from eligibility confirmation through credit receipt — so no migration dollar goes unclaimed.
+FinOps Center tracks every eligible billing entity — infrastructure resources for standard MAP, inference profiles for MAP AI — through its lifecycle from eligibility confirmation through credit receipt.
+No migration dollar goes unclaimed.
+No Product Owner decides what's eligible.
+The system derives it all.

 Your MAP credits depend on a tag your team might not know exists.